Comparative analysis of critical regions: The renormalized quark-meson model under Polyakov loop, quark back-reaction, and vector interaction effects: Introduction

-The different aspects of QCD phase transition has been extensively studied in chiral models \cite{Rischke:00,Lenagh,Roder,fuku11,grahl,jakobi,Herpay:05,Herpay:06,Herpay:07,Kovacs:2006ym,kahara,Bowman:2008kc,Fejos,Jakovac:2010uy,koch,marko,GFejo},~two and 2+1 flavor QM/PQM models \cite{Schaefer:09,SchaPQM2F,SchaPQM3F,Schaefer:09wspax,Mao,TiPQM3F,scav,mocsy,bj,Schaefer:2006ds}.~Dropping the effect of quark one-loop vacuum fluctuations in the QM model studies under the standard mean field approximation (s-MFA),~one finds that the chiral phase transition at zero baryon density becomes first order in the chiral limit which is inconsistent with the theoretical arguments~\cite{rob,hjss}.~This inconsistency got removed in Ref.~\cite{vac} after the inclusion of quark one-loop vacuum fluctuation in the two flavor QM model.~The effect of fermionic vacuum corrections had been studied earlier ~\cite{Fraga1,Fraga2,Fraga3} in the context of finite temperature and density Yukawa theory.~Several studies~\cite{vac,Gatto,Anna,lars,guptiw,chatmoh1,vkkr12,schafwag12,TranAnd,Dima,vkkt13,Weise1, Herbst,Weyrich,kovacs,zacchi1,zacchi2,Rai,Weise3} reported that the QCD thermodynamics and its phase structure gets strongly influenced when the quark one-loop vacuum term is included in the QM/PQM model.~The model parameters in these studies were fixed using curvature masses of mesons which are found by taking the double derivatives of the effective potential at its minimum.~Since the effective potential is the generator of the n-point functions of the theory at zero external momenta,~the curvature masses account for the contribution of quark one-loop vacuum corrections in the meson self energies at the zero momentum.~In the light of the above consideration,~the parameter fixing looks inconsistent in these studies of the quark meson/Polyakov quark meson with the vacuum term (QMVT/PQMVT) model.~Different studies have pointed out~\cite{Kobes,Rebhan,laine,BubaCar,fix1,Naylor,Adhiand1} that the pole masses of mesons are the physical and gauge invariant ones.~The consistent treatment of quark one-loop vacuum fluctuations got developed recently in the Refs.~\cite{Adhiand1,Adhiand2,Adhiand3,asmuAnd,RaiTiw22,raiti23} for the two flavor and the Refs.~\cite{vkkr23,skrvkt24,vktChpt1,vktChpt2,Joand,Gholami} for the three (2+1) flavor of the QM/PQM model.~In the above on-shell renormalized QM (RQM) and Polyakov loop enhanced QM (RPQM) models,~the parameters are renormalized on-shell by matching the counter terms in the on-shell scheme with the corresponding counter terms in the modified minimal subtraction $\overline{\text{MS}}$ scheme when the mass parameter and the running couplings are put into the relation of the physical pole masses of the pseudoscalar mesons $\pi, \ K, \ \eta, \ \eta'$ and the scalar $\sigma$ meson.
+Various aspects of the QCD phase transition have been extensively studied using chiral models~\cite{Rischke:00,Lenagh,Roder,fuku11,grahl,jakobi,Herpay:05,Herpay:06,Herpay:07,Kovacs:2006ym,kahara,Bowman:2008kc,Fejos,Jakovac:2010uy,koch,marko,GFejo} and two- and (2+1)-flavor QM/PQM models~\cite{Schaefer:09,SchaPQM2F,SchaPQM3F,Schaefer:09wspax,Mao,TiPQM3F,scav,mocsy,bj,Schaefer:2006ds}.
+Under the standard mean-field approximation (s-MFA), neglecting quark one-loop vacuum fluctuations incorrectly predicts a first-order chiral transition at zero baryon density in the chiral limit, contradicting theoretical arguments~\cite{rob,hjss}.
+This inconsistency was resolved in Ref.~\cite{vac} by including these vacuum fluctuations in the two-flavor QM model.
+While fermionic vacuum corrections had been explored earlier in finite-temperature and density Yukawa theory~\cite{Fraga1,Fraga2,Fraga3}, subsequent studies confirmed that the quark one-loop vacuum term strongly influences QCD thermodynamics and phase structure within QM/PQM models~\cite{vac,Gatto,Anna,lars,guptiw,chatmoh1,vkkr12,schafwag12,TranAnd,Dima,vkkt13,Weise1,Herbst,Weyrich,kovacs, zacchi1,zacchi2,Rai,Weise3}.
+However, these earlier studies fixed their parameters using curvature masses, derived from the second derivative of the effective potential at its minimum.
+Because the effective potential generates $n$-point functions at zero external momentum, curvature masses only account for vacuum corrections to meson self-energies at zero momentum, rendering this parameter-fixing approach inconsistent for QM/PQM models with the vacuum term (QMVT/PQMVT).
+Instead, multiple studies emphasize that meson pole masses are the true physical, gauge-invariant quantities~\cite{Kobes,Rebhan,laine,BubaCar,fix1,Naylor,Adhiand1}.
+Consequently, a consistent treatment of quark one-loop vacuum fluctuations was recently developed for the two-flavor~\cite{Adhiand1,Adhiand2,Adhiand3,asmuAnd,RaiTiw22,raiti23} and (2+1)-flavor~\cite{vkkr23,skrvkt24,vktChpt1,vktChpt2,Joand,Gholami} QM/PQM models.
+In these on-shell renormalized (RQM) and Polyakov-loop-enhanced (RPQM) models, parameters are properly fixed by matching counter-terms in the on-shell scheme with those in the modified minimal subtraction ($\overline{\text{MS}}$) scheme, relating the mass parameter and running couplings directly to the physical pole masses of the $\pi, K, \eta, \eta'$, and $\sigma$ mesons.